jayposs/htmlbuilder/readme.md

 ### Features
 * uses js objects to create html
-* html code can easily use variables
+* makes it easy to incorporate variables
 * shortcuts to minimize coding
 * simplifies generating html with javascript